 acute liver injury

-Medications (e.g., lopinavir/ritonavir) may have a detrimental effect on liver injury.
+Medications used in the treatment of COVID-19 (e.g., lopinavir/ritonavir) may have a detrimental effect on liver injury.

-Patients with severe illness commonly have neurological complications, possibly due to viral invasion of the central nervous system (SARS-CoV-2 has been detected in the brain and cerebrospinal fluid) or systemic illness.
+Patients with severe illness commonly have central or peripheral neurological complications, possibly due to viral invasion of the central nervous system (severe acute respiratory syndrome coronavirus 2 [SARS-CoV-2] has been detected in the brain and cerebrospinal fluid) or systemic illness.

-In a case series of 214 patients, neurological symptoms were seen in 36% of patients, and were more common in patients with severe illness.
+Neurological symptoms have been reported in 36% to 57% of patients in case series, and were more common in patients with severe illness.
 In a small retrospective study of patients in an intensive care unit, 44% of patients with neurological symptoms had abnormal findings on brain magnetic resonance imaging.

-Complications include acute cerebrovascular disease (including large-vessel stroke in younger patients), impairment of consciousness, ataxia, seizures, neuralgia, skeletal muscle injury, corticospinal tract signs, meningitis, encephalitis, encephalopathy, myoclonus, and Guillain-Barre syndrome.
+Complications include acute cerebrovascular disease, impairment of consciousness, ataxia, neuralgia, seizures, musculoskeletal injury, corticospinal tract signs, meningitis, encephalitis, encephalopathy, encephalomyelitis, transverse myelitis, intracerebral haemorrhage, cerebral venous sinus thrombosis, rhabdomyolysis and other muscle disease, and Guillain-Barre syndrome and other neuropathies.
 Patients may present with these signs/symptoms, or they may develop them during the course of the disease.
-These patients have a poor prognosis.

 cytokine release syndrome